mike-nguyen/atomic-host-tests/tests/improved-sanity-test/README.md

   - Configure the required variables to your liking in [tests/improved-sanity-tests/vars.yml](tests/improved-sanity-tests/vars.yml).

-  - Because these tests are geared towards testing upgrades and rollbacks, the system under test should have a new tree available to upgrade to.

 ### Running the Playbook

 To run the test, simply invoke as any other Ansible playbook: